-- (a) Included in exploration and evaluation asset costs is \$6,779 which relates to accounts payable and accrued liabilities. - (b) Included in exploration and evaluation costs is \$99,817 which relates to accounts payable to related parties. - (c) The Company received 50,000 shares of Pershimco Resources Inc. with a value of \$19,500 in connection with a Quebec Gold Projects option agreement.
+- (a) Included in exploration and evaluation asset costs is \$4,477 which relates to accounts payable and accrued liabilities. - (b) Included in exploration and evaluation costs is \$169,657 which relates to accounts payable to related parties. - (c) 100,000 common shares held by a director of the Company with a value of \$15,000 were returned to treasury.